magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/client-side-caching/index.md

 #### [Stale-while-revalidate][]

 The stale-while-revalidate strategy tells the service worker to use a cached response if it exists.
-A separate network request is made for that resource and the result is cached for future requests.
+A separate network request is made for that resource and the cache is updated for future requests.

 This strategy is used when the most up to date version of a resource is not necessary for an application.